Konippi/Konippi/README.md

 ## :raising_hand_man: About Me
 :wave: Hi there!<br>
-I'm a 1st year master's student in Kyoto, Japan.<br>
+:seedling: I'm a 1st year master's student in Kyoto, Japan.<br>
-I aspire to be a software engineer.
+:telescope: I aspire to be a software engineer.<br>
-I have experience in the following technologies.
+:man_technologist: I have experience in the following technologies.

 ### Relevant Coursework
 - Software Engineering
 - OOP(Object-Oriented Programming)
+- User Interface Design
 - Machine Learning